Port Authority Advisory Committee

 Rees is a graduate of East Tennessee State University with a bachelor of science in Accounting.
 In addition, he is a Certified Public Accountant with over 25 years of executive management in the private and public arenas.

-Roger Guenther was named the executive director of Port Houston in January 2014.
-With 34 years of experience at the port, Guenther brings operational leadership and a proven track record.
-He oversees the efficient and effective operations of Port Houston’s public facilities, which handle a diverse range of imports and exports including container, general cargo, breakbulk, and bulk commodities, and include the area’s largest breakbulk facility and two of the most efficient container terminals in the nation.
+Mr. Jenkins also oversees the efficient and effective operations of Port Houston’s public facilities, which handle a diverse range of imports and exports including container, general cargo, breakbulk, and bulk commodities and include the area’s largest breakbulk facilities and two of the most efficient container terminals in the nation.

 Walker Smith is the Executive Director at the Port of Harlingen Authority, appointed in March 2014.
 As director, he has added a national agriculture chemical supplier and two international petroleum distributors as customers of the Port.
 He has also been successful in establishing an overweight corridor extending to the US/Mexican border that will increase imports & exports and help the region take advantage of the new energy reform in Mexico.
 Since 2014, under Walker’s leadership, the Port has flourished.